On this page:

-In March 2021, we are changing waste collections from once a week to once every two weeks at some households in Hackney.
+Waste collections now take place every two weeks at some households in Hackney.
 This will help increase the amount we recycle and reduce the amount of waste sent for incineration.

 Recycling and food waste collections will remain every week to encourage people to recycle as much as possible.

-As part of the changes, we will give households a wheeled bin, which you will use for non-recyclable rubbish.
-After the changes are introduced, we will only collect non-recyclable rubbish if it is contained within this bin.
+As part of the changes, we have given households a wheeled bin, which you will use for non-recyclable rubbish.
+We will only collect non-recyclable rubbish if it is contained within this bin.
 This will encourage people to waste less and recycle more and will reduce litter and vermin.